Safeguarding Our Client’s International Business

-- Defending a leading provider of micro-crop technology in an ICC arbitration brought by a Chilean customer alleging the breach of a license agreement.
+- Successfully defended a leading provider of micro-crop technology in an ICC arbitration brought by a Chilean customer alleging the breach of a license agreement.
 The arbitration has its seat in New York and is governed by New York law.

 - Represented Imax Corporation in a lengthy arbitration hearing before an ICC panel sitting in London, resulting in an award of $9.4 million, plus interest and attorney fees, in a case that involved leasing equipment in India.